 General

-Bobolink: Small, lark-like blackbird, all-black except for buff nape, white rump, and white wing patches.
+Bobolink: Small, lark-like blackbird, black underparts, wings, tail, and face.
+Buff nape, white to gray back and rump, and white wing patches.
+Tertials and wing coverts are lined with buff.
+Tail feathers are sharply pointed.
+Legs and feet are gray.
 Female is pale yellow with brown streaks and dark crown stripes.
 Winter adult is similar to female but with stronger yellow hue.
+Eats caterpillars, insects, seeds and grains.
+Strong undulating flight.

 Range and Habitat